-Sergeant Burlingame has been with the Mesa Police Department since 1997.
+Commander Burlingame has been with the Mesa Police Department since 1997.
 Some of her assignments include Patrol Officer, Field Training Officer, Bike Officer, Gang Detective, SCAT Detective, CAT Sergeant, Patrol Sergeant, and Aviation Sergeant.
-Below are some questions we asked Sergeant Burlingame reference her experiences with the Mesa Police Department.
+Below are some questions we asked Commander Burlingame reference her experiences with the Mesa Police Department.

 What made you want to get into a career in Law Enforcement?